schikani/brainDB/README.md

 # brainDB

 ## About:
-* This project is based on the btree module from MicroPyton which is based on BerkelyDB library
+* This project is based on the btree module from [MicroPython](https://github.com/micropython/micropython) which is based on [BerkelyDB](https://www.oracle.com/database/technologies/related/berkeleydb.html) library.
-* Btrees are efficient in retrieving values by given keys.
+* Btrees are efficient in retrieving values from given keys.

 ## Usage:
 * Micropython datatypes like: int, str, list, tuple, set, dict, bytes, bytearray, bool can be used both as keys and values for the database.
+* brainDB is compatible with any device running MicroPython with btree module in it like: ESP8266, ESP32, Unix etc.

 ## Examples:
 ```python